shopkeep/deis/docs/using_deis/manage_application.rst

 Share the Application
 ---------------------

-Use ``deis sharing:add`` to allow another Deis user to collaborate on your application.
+Use :code:`deis sharing:add` to allow another Deis user to collaborate on your application.

 .. code-block:: console

   $ deis sharing:add otheruser
   Adding otheruser to peachy-waxworks collaborators... done

-Use ``deis sharing`` to see who an application is currently shared with, and ``deis sharing:remove`` to remove a collaborator.
+Use :code:`deis sharing` to see who an application is currently shared with, and :code:`deis sharing:remove` to remove a collaborator.

 .. note::
     Collaborators can do anything with an application that its owner can do, except delete the application itself.

-When working with an application that has been shared with you, clone the original repository and add Deis' git remote entry before attempting to ``git push`` any changes to Deis.
+When working with an application that has been shared with you, clone the original repository and add Deis' git remote entry before attempting to :code:`git push` any changes to Deis.

 .. code-block:: console